django-getpaid/django-getpaid/docs/source/workflow.rst

     agnostic.
 After filling values just do return.
     """

 On the example above we are passing the customer email and its desired language.
-Some backends may also need additional information like the customers address, phone, etc. Because we want django-getpaid to be as agnostic as possible, here is a convention on the names we use.
+Some backends may also need additional information like the customers address, phone, etc.

 Handling changes of payment status
 ----------------------------------